analyticalworkflows/TeachingMaterials/README.md

 This repo contains the teaching materials for IB 516 Analytical Workflows taught at Oregon State University.

+The course is currently (Fall 2021) being taught - Tues, Thurs 10-11:50am in the Women's Building 205 on OSU's Corvallis campus.
+This year's [schedule](#schedule) is below.

 The most relevant folders are:
 - [course_info](course_info/) containing grading [rubrics](course_info/rubrics/) and the [course syllabus](course_info/syllabus/syllabus.pdf);
 - [classes](classes/) containing a folder for each course topic;